 is Arkansas 211 available in other languages?

-Yes, Arkansas 211 uses an interpreter service that allows us to communicate with callers in more than 150 different languages.
-The arkansas211.org website has built-in translation functionality with support for more than 30 languages (powered by Google Translate).
+Yes.
+Arkansas 211 uses an interpreter service that allows us to communicate with callers in more than 150 different languages.
+The arkansas211.org website has a built-in translation function that supports more than 30 languages (powered by Google Translate).

-Our database is updated every day as we learn about changes.
-Resource Specialists continually check resources and contacts to verify changes to ensure that our data is as accurate and up-to-date as possible.
-We encourage you to contact us immediately if you see any information in printed or electronic directories that you believe is inaccurate.
+Our database is updated daily.
+Resource Specialists continually check services and contacts to verify changes and ensure our data is as accurate and up-to-date as possible.
+Please contact us immediately if you see any information in printed or electronic directories that you believe is inaccurate.

 How can i update my agency or organization information?